robertmuth/Cwerg/FE/Docs/tutorial.md

 Note, that there are no names - only types.
 In case that the same type is needed twice in a single union, wrapped types can be used.

-The annotation `@untagged` changes a union to untagged.
+Using the exclamation mark suffix as in `union!` changes the union to be untagged.

 Unions are:
 *  order independent